virusxd521/Showing-Data-In-A-Table/README.md

 ## Technologies

-The Peoject is created with:
+The Project is created with:

 - HTML
 - CSS